slviajero/tinybasic/examples/14games/README.md

 - Chomp: chomp.bas - avoid to eat the poissoned cockie, no computer player
 - Hangman: hangman.bas - guess a letter and be hanged step by step
 - Digits: digits.bas - yet another number guessing game
-- Hello: hello.bas - a little dialoge with the computer
+- Hello: hello.bas - a little dialogue with the computer
 - Awari: awari.bas - an African board game
 - Roulette: roulette.bas - roll the ball and bet your money
 - Bug: bug.bas - try to complete your bug before the computer does